-For those who wish to stay dry, there is a section along the beginning of the parade route where water in forbidden.
-It is also suggested to bring a canopy or plastic to shield away the water.
+For those who wish to stay dry, there is a section at the beginning of the parade route where water in forbidden.
+It is suggested to bring a canopy or plastic to shield away the water.
 The "front" section of the parade is considered "DRY" where entrants can enjoy the scene in an antique automobile or on horseback.